 POCO X2 REVIEW: BATTERY & AUDIO

-Even with the display tuned to refresh at 120Hz, the battery can conveniently last for more than a day.
-And the charging is lightning fast!
-The 27W charging adapter bundled in the box takes just about one hour for a full charge.
+Even with the display tuned to refresh at 120Hz, the battery does take a hit however the 27W adapter bundled within the box covers up the shortcoming.
+It takes just about one hour for a full charge.
 Of course, the Realme X2 has faster 30W charging, but what the Poco X2 offers is more than enough for our needs.

 The audio output from the speaker is quite decent, but as mentioned earlier, the speaker placement is far from perfect and the grill often gets blocked in the landscape orientation.

 POCO X2 REVIEW: VERDICT

 Poco X2 crams an extraordinary amount of trends and hardware for a very affordable price and that is what makes it impossible to ignore and incredibly hard to pass over.